Tessmore/neo4j-batch-index-stream/README.md

-# neo4j-batch-index-stream
+# Neo4j batch index stream

-A writable stream for batch indexing records into Neo4j
+A writable stream for batch indexing records into Neo4j.
+Work in progress.